emilianotargetti/laravel-flexadmin/README.md

 # laravel-flexadmin
 A Laravel package for dynamic asset management, inspired by FuelPHP's Asset class.
 It allows you to add and group CSS and JS files by area, ensuring a clean, flexible, and organized approach to managing your web assets.

+laravel-flexadmin

+A Laravel package for dynamic asset management, inspired by FuelPHP's Asset class.
+It allows you to add and group CSS and JS files by area, ensuring a clean, flexible, and organized approach to managing your web assets.

 FlexAsset: Gestore di Asset per Laravel

 FlexAsset è un pacchetto per Laravel che offre una soluzione flessibile e potente per la gestione degli asset (CSS e JavaScript).
 Ispirato alla classe Asset di FuelPHP, permette di aggiungere, raggruppare e rendere gli asset in modo dinamico, con supporto per diverse "aree" dell'applicazione come default, admin e altre personalizzate.

 Caratteristiche Principali